 - It is also important to note at this stage post-pregnancy that stress can have a negative effect on weight loss.
 Your body's normal "fight or flight" mechanism responds to perceived danger by releasing adrenaline and cortisol to speed up your heart rate, slow digestion and move blood flow to major muscle groups and away from those of the digestive system.
 If you are rushing through your meals, live under a great deal of stress or get very little sleep, your weight-loss efforts could suffer.
-Here are some ways to recognize chronic stress and help reduce it.

 - Sometimes even when people do everything right, they still do not see the scale move.
 This may be related to hormones, medical conditions or a combination of the two.
 Sometimes there isn't anything more you can do but focus on maintaining your weight, making healthy food choices and exercising for good health.
 Once you stop breastfeeding, you can ramp up your weight-loss efforts to see if that helps, noting any symptoms that might be signs of a health issue and talking with your medical provider about what you are experiencing.